kanisterio/kanister/examples/stable/foundationdb/README.md

 # FoundationDB

-According to their documentation FoundationDB gives us the power of ACID transactions in a distributed database.
+According to the foundationDB documentation FoundationDB gives us the power of ACID transactions in a distributed database and has below properties

+* Multi-model data store
+* Easily scalable and fault tolerant
+* Industry-leading performance

 **Note**
-This README is highly inspired by the steps that are mentioned in the repository of [foundationDB operator](https://github.com/foundationdb/fdb-kubernetes-operator).
+These steps are taken from the steps that are mentioned in the official repository of [foundationDB operator](https://github.com/foundationdb/fdb-kubernetes-operator).
-Since they don't have any any way to install the operator without building the operator image, we have followed the the upstream's `Makefile` to create this README that can be used to create a simple foundationDB cluster.
+Since they don't have any any way to install the operator without building the operator image, we have followed the the upstream `Makefile` to create this README that can be used to create a simple foundationDB cluster.

 ## Prerequisite

+* Install GO on your machine, see the [Getting Started](https://golang.org/doc/install) guide for more information.
+* Install KubeBuilder and its dependencies on your machine, see [The KubeBuilder Book](https://book.kubebuilder.io/quick-start.html) for more information.
+* Set your $GOPATH.
 * You should have [Kustomize](https://github.com/kubernetes-sigs/kustomize) installed
 on you cluster.
 * Kubernetes 1.9+ with Beta APIs enabled.
 * PV support on the underlying infrastructure.
-* Kanister version 0.23.0 with `profiles.cr.kanister.io` CRD installed
+* Kanister version 0.23.0 with `profiles.cr.kanister.io` CRD installed.

 # Installation

-We don't have the foundationDB chart yet to get the foundationDB installed on any Kubernetes cluster.
+We don't have the foundationDB helm chart yet to get the foundationDB installed on our Kubernetes cluster.
 So we will be manually installing foundationDB on our Kubernetes cluster.
 FoundationDB team recently started working on
 [an operator](https://github.com/foundationdb/fdb-kubernetes-operator),